 Although this is a voluntary role, reasonable expenses will be covered.

-Carers in Hertfordshire are committed to safeguarding and promoting the safety and welfare of our members.
+Carers in Hertfordshire is committed to safeguarding and promoting the safety and welfare of our members.
 We ask that all staff and volunteers share this commitment and all roles are subject to a satisfactory DBS check.

 If you do have any questions about the role please call 01992 58 69 69 or write to:

 Chair, Board of Trustees